datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

 You'll notice the familiar GraphQL query "getAllGenres" we used previously in the playground.
-It's been modified a bit to utilize paging.
+It's been modified a bit to utilize pagination.

 ```javascript
 options: {